Nerve Agents

 Odourless and colourless to yellow-brown liquid.
 The effect of exposure to Ethyl sarin depends on the amount of the agent, route and duration of the exposure.
 The symptoms will appear within a few seconds after inhalation exposure to the vapour form and from a few minutes to 18 hours after exposure to the liquid form.
 Ethyl sarin may be absorbed quickly and easily.
 When dispersed as a vapour or aerosol, or absorbed on dust, it is readily absorbed through the respiratory tract and conjunctivae.
 Absorption is most rapid and complete through the respiratory tract.
 Aerosols and liquids are also absorbed through skin.
 Vapours may be absorbed through skin if at very high concentrations.
 Liquid droplets or even vapor may persist in a victim's clothes after minutes to hours of exposure which may lead to cross-contamination of others.

-Following local exposure, symptoms may include: rhinorrhoea and hyperaemia of nasal mucosal membranes, miosis - sometimes unequal, hyperaemia of conjunctivae, excessive sweating at site of exposure, frontal headache, eye pain on focusing, slight dimness of vision, occasional nausea and vomiting, tightness of chest, sometimes with prolonged wheezing, expiration suggestive of bronchoconstriction or increased secretion and cough.
-Fasciculations (muscle twitching) at site of exposure to liquid.
+Following local exposure, symptoms may include: rhinorrhoea and hyperaemia of nasal mucosal membranes, miosis - sometimes unequal, hyperaemia of conjunctivae, excessive sweating at site of exposure, frontal headache, eye pain on focusing, slight dimness of vision, occasional nausea and vomiting, tightness of chest, sometimes with prolonged wheezing, expiration suggestive of broncho-constriction or increased secretion and cough.
+Fasciculations (muscle twitching) at the site of exposure to liquid.

 Following systemic absorption: tightness in chest with prolonged wheezing expiration suggestive of bronchoconstriction or increased secretion, dyspnoea, slight pain in chest, increased bronchial secretion, cough, pulmonary oedema, cyanosis, anorexia, nausea, vomiting, abdominal cramps, epigastric and substernal tightness with heartburn and eructation, diarrhoea, tenesmus; involuntary defaecation, increased/excessive sweating, increased/excessive salivation, increased/excessive lacrimation, bradycardia, slight miosis occasionally unequal, blurring of vision, involuntary urination, easy fatigue, mild weakness, muscular twitching, fasciculations, cramps, generalized weakness, including muscles of respiration, with dyspnoea and cyanosis